 - Don’t increase or decrease initial on-hand inventory amounts at the start of a case study – that makes no logistics sense (inventory doesn’t simply appear or disappear).

-- Don’t change default values for daily rent and operating costs at facilities, or default values for vehicle operating costs because, unless your instructor says otherwise, you can assume they are out of your control in this case study.
+- Don’t change default values for daily rent and operating costs at facilities, or default values for vehicle operating costs.
+Unless your instructor says otherwise, you can assume they are out of your control in this case study.

 See a further explanation of these points in an email that a professor sent to his students — Case Study Caveats and Taboos.
 Other than these few things that you should not do, you can do anything else to address challenges and solve problems that arise.
 This case study is not a multiple choice test; there is no single right answer — only better answers.
 And better answers are those that keep the supply chain running for 30 days at lower operating costs and lower inventory levels.